jj5/kickass-crypto/README.md

 such as with the return value one (`1`) from the default implementation; and conservative in what it does, such as always returning a properly typed boolean value.

-Not needing to type out and declare the types on the interface of the default implementation also makes implementation and debugging easier, as there's less code to write.
+Not needing to write out and declare the types on the interface of the default implementation also makes implementation and debugging easier, as there's less code to write.

 Ordinarily users of this code will only call the main function `is_valid_settings()`, and anyone